 This is probably not the best entry to talk about clear sunny skies, crashing waves, sand and palm trees or a blissfully peaceful day at the beach because en route we had stumbled into what one would call unchartered territory.
 No kidding. *Sweat beads all around*

 What started out as an innocent joyride turned out to be the roadtrip from hell.
-I have an evil smile on me right now.

 We wanted to enjoy a cool weekend getaway on the shores of Moalboal.
 Right.

 Now… on to our MEGA FAIL version of the trip.

 First off, we would take the opportunity to say that this was the first time Jake and Belle messed up real good— and still having the battle scars in our minds to prove it.